langburd/terraform-snippets/argocd/README.md

 # ArgoCD and Argo Workflows Terraform Module

+Description is generated using GitHub Copilot Chat

-This folder contains the Terraform code for deploying and managing ArgoCD and Argo Workflows on a Kubernetes cluster.
+This folder contains the example of Terraform code for deploying and managing ArgoCD and Argo Workflows on a EKS Kubernetes cluster.

 ## Overview